New technologies are forcing pharma brands to rethink the type of partners and skills they need for the future.

 3. Gap diagnosis between vision and current status

-The first step was conducting a gap analysis to set objectives by looking at the mission statement of the company at its strategic goals and improvement objectives.
-The next phase was to analyse the business processes by gathering data on performance levels and how the resources are allocated to these processes.
-The last stage was when we compared the list of target objectives with the current state, and we drew a plan with steps to take to reach the desired stage of development.
+We conducted a gap analysis to set objectives by looking at the mission statement and its strategic goals.
+The next phase was to analyse the business processes by gathering data on performance levels and the allocation of resources.

-During the consultancy sessions, we managed to create an innovation model based on the five fundamental pillars of the transformation of a company; as well as the design of a more agile process that allows early decision making and innovation.
+During the consultancy sessions, we managed to design an innovation model based on the five fundamental pillars of organizational transformation; as well as the design of a more agile process that allows early decision making.
 We have also created a two-year roadmap with short, medium and long-term objectives.